 There is also a wonderful annual event held at the floating platform at Marina Bay on the River Hongbao, stunning giant lanterns illuminate the sky, including the renowned 18 meter high God of Fortune that dominates the sky line of this event.
 There is on stage entertainment including musicians and more traditional artists, funfair rides and delicious street food will be on offer.
 This all culminates in the countdown to the new year with a fantastic firework display!

-Although it’s held after the Chinese New Year, do not miss the massive Chingay Parade starting on the 10th February, starting at the F1 Pit Building by the Marina Bay Waterfront, which features huge and intricately designed floats, a huge collection of local entertainment, dancing dragons, music, aerial acts and if that’s not enough to wow the senses, then the grand finale with thousands of participants lighting sky lanterns and fireworks will really be a sight to behold.
+Although it's held after the Chinese New Year, do not miss the massive Chingay Parade on the 23rd and 24th February, running from 8.00 - 9.30pm at the F1 Pit Building by the Marina Bay Waterfront, which features huge and intricately designed floats, a huge collection of local entertainment, dancing dragons, music, aerial acts and if that's not enough to wow the senses, then the grand finale with thousands of participants lighting sky lanterns and fireworks will really be a sight to behold.

 The Curry Culture